RSS

 Wait!
 Don’t do it!

 The Brutal: In a way, everything you really need to know about Return to Zork can be summed up by its most infamous single puzzle.
 On the very first screen of the game, there’s a “bonding plant” growing.
-If you simply pull up the plant and take it with you, everything seems fine — until you get to the very end of the game many hours later.
-Here, you finally find a use for the plant you’ve been carting around all this time.
-Fair enough.
-But unfortunately, you need a living version of it.
-It turns out you were supposed to have used a knife to dig up the plant rather than pulling or cutting it.
-Guess what?
-You now get to play through the whole game again from the beginning.
+If you simply pull up the plant and take it with you, everything seems fine — until many hours later, when you finally find a use for the plant you’ve been carting around all this time.
+Great!, you think.
+But it turns out that you need a living version of it; you were supposed to have used a knife to dig up the plant rather than pulling or cutting it.
+Technically speaking, you can fix the damage you’ve done, but the method of doing so is crazy obscure; you have to eat the plant, then return to the site where you first found it, where you’ll discover that another has grown in its place.
+I maintain that almost nobody will figure that out without the help of a walkthrough or strategy guide.

 All of the puzzles just described, and the many equally bad ones, are made still more complicated by the game’s general determination to be a right bastard to you every chance it gets.
 If, as Robb Sherwin once put it, the original Zork games hate their players, this game has found some existential realm beyond mere hatred.
 It will let you try to do many things to solve each puzzle, but, of those actions that don’t outright kill you, a fair percentage lock you out of victory in one way or another.
 Sometimes, as in the case of its most infamous puzzle, it lets you think you’ve solved them, only to pull the rug out from under you much later.